Rowan man sentenced to nearly eight years after federal drug conviction - Salisbury Post

 Rowan man sentenced to nearly eight years after federal drug conviction

-GREENSBORO — A known gang member pleaded guilty and was sentenced to nearly eight years in federal prison after a yearlong Rowan County drug investigation.
+GREENSBORO — A known gang member has pleaded guilty and was sentenced to nearly eight years in federal prison after a yearlong Rowan County drug investigation.

 Joshua Byrd, whom the Rowan Sheriff’s Office said is known to law enforcement as a high-ranking gang member, was sentenced Thursday in the Middle District of North Carolina to 7.75 years in prison.